 “The next year I had more time to plan it out,” Evans says.
 “I put the gear together every year, make sure it all works, and hand it off to Lij.
 Even though Bonnaroo is this giant festival that happens every year, the nuts and bolts don’t come together until about four weeks before the festival.
 I kind of anticipate it, then I just wing it and make it happen.”

-Like many classic Nashville stories, Evans’ path to success included some unexpected turns.
-Born in Pittsburgh, Penn., and raised in Utica, N.Y., Evans came from a musical family, and followed the dream of becoming a rock star to Boston, New York and Nashville.
+As with many classic Nashville stories, Evans’ path to success included some unexpected turns.
+Born in Pittsburgh, Penn., and raised in Utica, N.Y., Evans came from a musical family and followed the dream of becoming a rock star to Boston, New York, and Nashville.